 All large Egyptian companies need to join the country’s e-invoicing system before July 2021.
-As of 2022 the requirement will be extended to all taxpayers.

 The timeliness of Egyptian e-invoicing